idem-lab/syncomat/README.md

 Once you’ve opened the project in a new RStudio session, you will be prompted to run `renv::restore()`.
 Run `renv::restore()` to install the packages used in this analysis to your workspace.
+If you then come across issues, run `renv::status()`.
+Also run `?renv::status()` for advice on resolving these issues.

 Open the `_targets.R` file, and run all lines of code under the **Set-up** section to load the R packages required for this pipeline.